Florence Workplace Injury Lawyer

 - Vocational rehabilitation.
 To become gainfully employed, some workers need to transition to a new industry.
 Workers’ comp can pay for additional training or education.

-- Death benefit.
+- Death benefits.
 Some family members can receive workers’ comp when a loved one dies on the job.

 When You Need to Hire a Workers’ Compensation Lawyer